tannerljohnson/csbyus-on-rails/README.md

 *Never* `commit` and `push` to `master`.
 *Always* `commit` and `push` to a separate branch, and then `merge` with master.

-To create a new branch off `master`:
+To create a new branch off `master` or to switch back to a branch that already exists, use this command:
 ```
 $> git checkout -b <your-branch-name>
 ```